AndreMonc/BOW_Quiz/README.md

-#bow2.py - A program for quizzing the number of birds species in their respective families
+#bow2.py - Quizzes user on the number of species in each bird family

 ##Step by Step Instructions for Mac Users